Jennifer S. Carroll

 Jennifer was Chairman of the 2004 Republican National Convention Committee on Permanent Organization, Delegate to the 2004 Republican National Convention, 2005 Elector of the Florida Electoral College, 2012 Member of the Republican National Convention Credentials Committee and Delegate to the 2012 Republican National Convention.

 Jennifer holds a Bachelor of Arts in Political Science from The University of New Mexico and a Master of Business Administration from St. Leo University.
-She is married to Nolan Carroll of Miami Florida for 34 years and they have three children, Nolan II, Nyckie and Necho and one grandchild Nolan III.
+She is married to Nolan Carroll of Miami Florida for 36 years and they have three children, and one grandchild.